Nagathejas-M-S/AquaTek-Laundry-Solutions/readme.txt

-Free Download Source Code "laundry Management System"

-FIRST Download

-1.XAMPP

-2."TEXT EDITOR" NOTEPAD++ OR SUBLIME TEXT 3 / ETC.
+1.XAMPP and in XAMPP change the port number in config file to 3307

+2.Also config port number to 3307 in php file

 3"laundry_Management_System"

-4. Download the zip file/ download winrar
+4. Download the zip file

 5. Extract the file and copy "laundry_Management_System" folder